NickBirks/softeng19/ms/index.md

 1. What arguments should drive its use?
 That is, what is the command-line interface for tracking time?

-For example, if you gave your utility the incredibly boring name `timer`, you might elect to have users track time spent on Software Engineering class like
+For example, if you gave your utility the incredibly boring name `tracker`, you might elect to have users track time spent on Software Engineering class like
 this:

 ```
-timer start softeng
+tracker start softeng
-timer stop softeng
+tracker stop softeng
 ```

 This is just an example.
 Again, you will determine what the command-line interface will look like, though over the course of the semester you will be restricted somewhat by the instructions for each milestone.